sebjameswml/git-novice/01-backup.md

 We're going to work on a set of pre-existing files during this course, but we'll turn that into a git repository so that we can track changes made during the course.
-First download the course material:
+First download the course material.
+You can do this with a few short commands on Linux or Mac:

 ~~~ {.bash}
 $ wget ftp://anonymous:simulink@ftp.mathworks.com/outgoing/kdeeley/workshop/BootcampFiles.zip